 The DCC is hoping to start a youth curling league sometime in the near future that will specifically target younger children.

 Can I come watch a game?

-Our games are played at the Burnsville Ice Center on Saturdays and Sundays and there are stands for observation.
-While the seats are heated, this is not a warm room, so please dress accordingly.
+Our games are played at the Burnsville Ice Center on Sunday afternoons and evenings and there are seats for observation.
+This is not a warm room, so please dress accordingly.
 See the Events and or League Schedule for dates and times.

 Can I register as a sub?

 Yes, members are welcome as subs-only and pay the same league fees as other members.
-Non-members may only participate in league play one time before they are expected to join the club as members.
+Non-members may only participate in league play two times before they are expected to join the club as members.
 If you’d like to subscribe to our sub mailing list please click here to register.